Professional wrestling holds: Cross kneelock

 Also called a straight legbar or kneebar, it is performed similarly to an armbar by holding the opponent's leg in between the legs and arms so the opponent's kneecap points towards the body.
 The wrestler pushes the hips forward, the opponent's leg is straightened, and further leveraging hyper-extends the opponent's knee.
 Commonly used as a counter to an attack from behind.
 The wrestler flips forward down on to their back, placing their legs around one of the legs of the opponent on the way down, and thus using their momentum to drop the opponent forward down to the mat.
 The move can be also applied by running towards the opponent and then performing the flip when next to them.
-This move is currently being used by NXT UK superstar Noam Dar calling it the "Champagne Superkneebar".
+This move is currently being used by NXT superstar Noam Dar calling it the Superkneebar 11, which was formerly known as the Champagne Superkneebar.

 Calf crusher

 Also known as a calf slicer or leg slicer, the calf crusher is a Compression lock that involves pressing the calf and/or thigh muscle into one of the bones in the leg.
 Similarly to the biceps slicer, a calf crusher can be applied by inserting an arm or leg in the backside of the knee and flexing the opponent's leg to apply pressure to the muscles surrounding the fulcrum.
 Generally, the direction of the shin in the leg acting as a fulcrum will determine where the larger part of the pressure will go.
 Such calf crushers can be used as effective leglocks to the knee through a separating and elongating motion.
 Similarly to the Bicep slicer, the calf slicer is listed as a banned technique in the lower levels of some major Brazilian jiu-jitsu competitions.
-Wrestler AJ Styles uses this as a submission finisher move, calling it the calf killer in New Japan Pro-Wrestling and Impact Wrestling and the calf crusher in WWE.
+Wrestler AJ Styles uses this as a submission finisher move, calling it the Calf Killer in New Japan Pro-Wrestling and Impact Wrestling and the Calf Crusher in WWE.